-The following table shows the Fund's Retail Shares' annual returns and long-term performance (before and after taxes) and the change in value of market indexes over various periods ended December 31, 2023.
-This table shows how the Fund's performance compares to that of the MSCI Emerging Markets Index, a broad-based securities index that captures large and mid cap representation across 24 Emerging Markets (EM) countries, and the MSCI Emerging Markets IMI Growth Index, which captures large and mid cap securities exhibiting overall growth style characteristics across 24 Emerging Markets (EM) countries, in which the Fund invests.
+The following table below shows the Fund's Retail Shares' annual returns and longterm performance (before and after taxes) and the change in value of broad-based market indexes over various periods ended December 31, 2022.
 The table also shows the average annual returns of the Fund's Institutional Shares and R6 Shares, but it does not show after-tax returns.